 The Line: Vanderbilt Commodores +6.5 -- Over/Under: 139.5 Click to Get Latest Betting Odds

-The Tennessee Volunteers and the Vanderbilt Commodores meet in SEC college basketball action from the Vanderbilt Memorial Gymnasium on Tuesday night.
+The Tennessee Volunteers and the Vanderbilt Commodores meet Wednesday in college basketball action from Vanderbilt University Memorial Gym.